Dche.coe.upd.edu.ph

 If the fire is clearly minor, deal with it using an extinguisher but do

-.
+not endanger yourself.
 Normally the sensors will detect any fire and

 the Alarm will operate automatically.
 Otherwise, operate the nearest